explosion/weasel/docs/tutorial/integrations.md

 python -m weasel dvc [project_dir] [workflow_name]
 ```

-!!! warning "Important note for multiple workflows"
+> :warning: **Important note for multiple workflows**
+>

-    DVC currently expects a single workflow per project, so when creating the config
+> DVC currently expects a single workflow per project, so when creating the config
-    with [`weasel dvc`](../cli.md#dvc), you need to specify the name
+> with [`weasel dvc`](../cli.md#dvc), you need to specify the name
-    of a workflow defined in your `project.yml`.
+> of a workflow defined in your `project.yml`.
 You can still use multiple
-    workflows, but only one can be tracked by DVC.
+> workflows, but only one can be tracked by DVC.